Casey’s Irish Pub – C-horse

 What does Jazz, Funk, Soul, Rare Groove Disco have in common with Tequila?
 Las Perlas!!!!
 That’s right Kapsoul Records presents every Friday at Las Perlas with DJ Kap, Ohmae & Chikaramanga.
 Come in and get drunk….
 Or stay sober depending on what you’re in to.

-Casey’s Irish Pub – Death to Anders
+Casey’s Irish Pub – The Mo-Odds

 Las Perlas – DJ Darren Revell